ColeTrammer/iros/docs/di/serialization.md

 };
 ```

+The deserialization mechanism has equivalent customization points, like `di::deserialize_metadata` and
+`di::deserialize`.
+However, they take `di::InPlaceType<T>` as arguments instead of the actual value to be serialized.
+Additionally, `di::deserialization_metadata` will fallback to `di::serialize_metadata` if no deserialization metadata
+is provided.

 ## Custom Serialization Formats

 The library is designed to be extensible to support multiple serialization formats in the future.
 A serialization format